 While NWEA does assess students on the same standards as a standardized or "high-stakes" test, its purpose is radically different.
 Most state or high-stakes tests measure what students already know based on what is expected at their grade level and are typically given at the end of the school year as a way to measure grade-level proficiency.
 Additionally, the results from many standardized tests take months to deliver, so it is not really actionable data.
 The NWEA assessment, however, serves as a continual measure of growth throughout a semester, a year, and a career.
 Think of it more like marking height on a growth chart so that you can tell how tall your child is at various points and how this has changed over time relative to objective norms.
 Furthermore, the NWEA assessment yields actionable data immediately, showing teachers exactly what students know and what they are ready to learn.
 The results can then be used to help personalize lessons at the appropriate level for individual students.
 One final difference is that most standardized tests are unique to each grade level, offering no real basis for objective comparison across grade levels.
 The "RIT" scoring scale used by NWEA, however, is entirely independent of grade level, so comparison over time and across grade levels is reliable and objective.

-The NWEA assessment is given three times in each window in order to assess a student in three different areas: Reading, Mathematics, and Language Usage.
+The NWEA assessment is given twice in each window in order to assess a student in the areas of Reading and Mathematics.
 Thus, at the conclusion of a testing window, each student will have a new score in each area.
 CBC does not attempt to combine these scores into any sort of comprehensive or compiled number.

 Each one of our young men has unique gifts and strengths, so while some may want to look at how a particular score compares with national or school-level norms, we only look at a score in relation to that student’s unique history.
 Simply put, a “good score” is a score that shows improvement from a student’s previous score history.